markthethomas/algorithms/README.md

-# interview
+# Algorithms
-Implement all the things
+Implement all the things.
 ----------

 Working on implementing as many data structures, algorithms, and misc. challenges as I can to prepare for interviews.